jlgarrett/Masters_Projects/datafusion.md

 Here is are two examples of multi/hyperspectral data fusion: http://naotoyokoya.com/assets/pdf/NYokoyaTGRS2012.pdf https://www.sciencedirect.com/science/article/pii/S0169743920301180 .
 However, data fusion of two hyperspectral images is a novel topic, and few methods have been proposed to date.You could be one of the first to work on it globally!

+Some programming experience might help with this project.
+I'll show you what you need to know about optics and spectroscopy, since they are not typical parts of the cybernetics curriculum.

 Contact joseph.garrett@ntnu.no for more details.